Here Are The Signs You Are A Fully Grown Mature Adult

 Always Be Proactive

-Our default switch is to be reactive, to respond to whatever is sent our way.
+Our default switch is to be reactive and negative, to respond to whatever is sent our way.
 We’re conditioned on auto-pilot, to react in a certain way without thinking about it.

 What being proactive requires is being mindful, to be deliberate and conscientious, to initiate what we do, what we decide or want.

-This so we can command our life, this instead of reacting to it, or constantly trying to please the lives of others.
+This way, we can command our life instead of reacting to it, or constantly trying to please the lives of others.

 What’s needed is stepping back, and looking at what we’re doing, along with how and why we’re doing it.
 To make sound decisions, to know what to change or keep.